 The alchemists knew that all colors of light, when combined, produces white.
 The peacock’s tail represented this optical principle.
 A white peacock then symbolized the distillation of all aspects of light to its pure, essential state; white.

 In Prague, in the Czech Republic, the Royal Way is an ancient route through the city that was used for coronations for the kings of Bohemia.
 In the 17th century, Prague was the European center of alchemy.
-As a result, the Royal Way was laden with secret symbols that were allegories for the alchemist’s goal of attaining the philosopher’s stone; a real-life Dan Brown plot.
+As a result, the Royal Way was laden with secret symbols that were allegories for the alchemist’s goal of attaining the philosopher’s stone.

 Along the route is the hard-to-find house of the black madonna, a reference to the dark, or nigredo stage of the purification process, also represented by the raven.
 Next is a white peacock on a building facade, symbolizing the next stage, albedo, or the “clean, purified” state the alchemist had to attain to continue on the path to the “philosopher’s stone,” or “pearl of great price,” the ultimate esoteric goal of enlightenment.